2nikol2/EE64/README.md

   - start game
   - ( already in game ) - switch mode ( STOP - START )
   - ( at welcome screen ) - go to first game
-  - ( at FIN or G2 screen ) - go to next game
+  - ( at FIN or G2 screen ) - go to next game ( G2 screen - only in GO1972 )
   - commit any changes ( see... #2, #6 )

 -Esc-